anishrajeev/spoofbrowser/README.md

 # spoofbrowser
 Used to open multiple tabs.
-BEST IF YOU USE PROXIES.
-WITHOUT PROXIES YOU WILL GET BANNED
+Use proxies